 What is kedgeree?

-Kedgeree originated in India, the original name being kichari, and was originally made with rice, beans, spices and lentils.
+Kedgeree originated in India, the original name being kichari and was originally made with rice, beans, spices and lentils.
 As with most other Indian curries, the British adopted it and changed it to their own tastes, in this case adding smoked fish and chopped hard-boiled eggs.
-Kedgeree, as we know it today in the UK, now bears very little resemblance to the original dish, but is nonetheless tasty comfort food that can be eaten for any meal of the day.
+Kedgeree, as we know it today in the UK, now bears very little resemblance to the original dish, but is nonetheless a tasty comfort food that can be eaten for any meal of the day.